 Specs: Use from 0-24 months – 8-35lbs/3.6-15.9kg.
 Machine washable at 40°.
 Double safety lock.
 One size adjustable in a few seconds.

 This sling is different from the other ones in this list, as it is sized (rather than a one-size-fits-all design like many others).
 It's easy to use in different positions and for different ages.
-The only drawback is that you can't really share it with your partner if they're a different body size to you.
+The only drawback is that you can't share it with your partner if they're a different body size to you.

 The Baby K'tan baby carrier is quick and easy to wear - no rings, belts, buckles or excess fabric.
 Just slip the baby sling over your head like a t-shirt.

 Specs: comes in black or houndstooth colour options, in sizes XXS-XL.
-Cotton, machine washable.
+Cotton, machine washable

-Tested by mum Emily Hentley: This is absolutely amazing it’s like giving your newborn a cuddle the sling holds them right in tight and they are comfy as well as you.
+Tested by mum, Emily Hentley, she said, "This is absolutely amazing it’s like giving your newborn a cuddle the sling holds them right in tight and they are comfy as well as you.
 When my little boy was in the wrap he was so happy and settled.
-I have a toddler too and being able to have him in the wrap means I can easily to playgrounds with my daughter or help her with other activities.
+I have a toddler too and being able to have him in the wrap means I can easily go to playgrounds with my daughter or help her with other activities."

 Read our full review of the Izmi Baby Wrap here.